-Note: Goals, objectives and activities have been modified to better reflect the authority's mission.
+Note: Goals, objectives and activities have been modified.

 Program 1: Facilitation of Construction

 Goal: Increase HOME lending to minority populations, immigrants, credit-impaired individuals and persons with no credit in communities with a higher than average poverty rate or a lower than average homeownership rate, and in areas needing work force housing.